synaq/api-quick-start/README.md

 All of the new product bundles are implemented as packages which can only be linked to a single domain.
 In some limited use cases, integrators are still permitted to link multiple packages to a domain, but never more than one domain to any given package.

 This was done to simplify the process to cancel only some domains in a subscription.
-To implement a client with multiple domains, create a separate package for each domains.
+To implement a client with multiple domains, create a separate package for each domain.

 These separate packages and domains can then be managed independently of each other, negating the need for the legacy partial cancellation workflow.